UX DESIGN • CONTENT DESIGN • UX RESEARCH

 Error States

-I worked on the copy of the error messages for the whole platform.
-Here are some of them for the login process:
+I worked on the copy of the error messages across the entire platform.
+Below are examples of the error messages specifically designed for the login process, addressing common issues such as incorrect credentials, missing information, and account restrictions.

 Results